jakestanley/jacodemon/Readme.md

 ### Bugs

-- Play button is not disabled if you haven't selected a map yet
 - Last map...
     - is not updated unless you restart the application
     - should probably use launch config for reproduction?